jennakwon06/dropwizard_heroku_weatherbot/README.md

 Password (typing will be hidden):
 Authentication successful.
 ```
-cd into your Dropwizard project repo and create a new heroku project
+- cd into your Dropwizard project repo and create a new heroku project
 ```sh
 $ heroku create mydropwizardapp
 Creating example-app… done, stack is cedar http://mydropwizardapp.herokuapp.com/ | git@heroku.com:mydropwizardapp.git
 Git remote heroku added
 ```
-Allocate dyno resources & scale your web
+- Allocate dyno resources & scale your web
 ```sh
 $ git push heroku master
 $ heroku ps:scale web=1
 ```
+- Check your project at http://mydropwizardapp.herokuapp.com/ or at http://mydropwizardapp.herokuapp.com/*, where * are your Resources with @Path set in /src/main/java/com/pkgname/resources/*.java.
+You must register your resources under YourAppApplication.java (for example, see run method in /src/main/java/com/example/weatherbot/WeatherBotApplication.java

 # Notes for deployment on Heroku